Skip to main content

 Frequently Asked Questions

-What LLMs work with PageAgent?+
+What LLMs can developers use with PageAgent?+

-Can PageAgent work across multiple pages?+
+Can PageAgent automate workflows across multiple pages or browser tabs?+

 🦞